cybergis/cybergis-compute-python-sdk/README.md

 python3 setup.py install
 ```

-2. Create An User Object
+2. Create A User Object

 > 👩‍💻 A user owns HPC jobs on the Job Supervisor, certified by a `secretToken`.
 >